-If you are travelling to the UK or any country that doesn’t use the EURO as it’s currency – it is very easy to use your Irish debit card to withdraw local currency at an ATM .
+If you are travelling to the UK or any other country that doesn’t use the EURO as it’s currency – it is very easy to use your Irish debit card to withdraw local currency at an ATM .
 The exchange rates given by your card provider at the ATM may be better than you would get by exchanging currency before you travelled… but how much extra will you end up getting charged by your bank for using the ATM abroad ?

 - Ulster Bank 2% (min €3, max €12), plus foreign exchange fee of 1.5%

-(Tip: If you use an ATM in the UK owned by Ulster Bank, Easy Cash,Royal Bank of Scotland or NatWest , you will not be charged the 2% fee))
+(Tip: If you use an ATM at Easy Cash,RBS or NatWest , you will not be charged )